Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Proof of Theorem and Corollary

 We show that for some time horizon $T>0$ the local time solution function $v^{\nu,-}_i,~1\leq i\leq D$ of the Navier Stokes type extension of the time-reversed Euler equation has a representation of the form

 which is spatially in $H^3\cap C^3$ for evaluations at all time $t\in (0,T]$. \begin{rem} Note the choice $k=2$ in (\ref{v-rep}) with respect to the initial increment ( cf. (\ref{vinitk})).
-However, as we start with the iteration scheme with the data $v^{\nu,-,0}_i:=v^f_i(.)\ast_{sp}G_{\nu}$ this is not necessary and the alternative represenation
+However, as we start with the iteration scheme with the data $v^{\nu,-,0}_i:=v^{f,-}_i(.)\ast_{sp}G_{\nu}$ this is not necessary and the alternative representation

 is also sufficient for this improved scheme.
-If we start with data $v^f_i(.)$ at $k=0$ (as we did in a former version of thois paper) instead, then the choice $k=1$ is not sufficient as the first initial increment in (\ref{v-rep1}) is then of lower regularity -at least for the choice of data considered below. \end{rem} First note that the data $v^f_i,~1\leq i\leq D$ are $\nu$-independent H\"{o}lder continuous data such that we have
+If we start with data $v^{f,-}_i(.)$ at $k=0$ (as we did in a former version of this paper) instead, then the choice $k=1$ is not sufficient as the first initial increment in (\ref{v-rep1}) is then of lower regularity -at least for some of the possible choices of data considered below. \end{rem}

+Next ad b) we note that there is a dependence on dimension in the construction of the viscosity limit.
+For one variation of argument where we use the degeneracy of of the first order derivative data term $v^{f,-}_{i_0}\ast_{sp}G_{\nu_k,i_0}$ in the viscosity limit for $\nu_k\downarrow 0$ this and $H^1\cap C^1$-regularity or even full reesgultity of the data function $v^{f,-}_{j}$ we need $D\geq 3$ obviously.
+A local solution of the time-reversed Euler equation is constructed via a viscosity limit of a subsequence $v^{\nu_k,-}_i,~ 1\leq i\leq D$ with $\nu_k\downarrow 0$ (a compactness argument).
+In this compactness argument we need a uniform upper bound

+for some finite constant $C>0$ which is independent of $\nu$ (or $\nu_k,~ k\geq 1$ at least).
+Note that the classical Gaussian estimate